UniMath/agda-unimath/src/foundation/path-algebra.lagda.md

 ### The whiskering operations allow us to commute higher identifications

-There are two natural ways to commute higher identifications, using whiskering on the left versus using whiskering on the right.
-They end up being inverses of eachother.
+There are two natural ways to commute higher identifications: using whiskering on the left versus using whiskering on the right.
+Thes two ways "undo" each other

 ```agda
 module _